Meet the CILCP Team:

 Her favorite thing about working at CILCP?
 Advocating for Pennsylvanian’s who are deaf, deafblind and hard of hearing.

 Contact Sharon Behun Today:

 Margo Brown-Pinder has been working for the Center for Independent Living of Central Pennsylvania since 2010.
-As Supports Coordinator, Margo coordinates special services for consumers that reside in nursing homes by developing, monitoring and maintaining the integration of special services plans.
+As a Living Well Specialist, Margo focuses on consumers that reside in nursing homes by developing, monitoring and maintaining the integration of special services plans.
 Margo holds a Bachelor’s degree in Communication.
-Prior to becoming the Director of Specialized Services, Margo worked as an assistant social worker with people with physical disabilities.
+Prior to working at the CILCP, Margo worked as an assistant social worker with people with physical disabilities.
 She has also been a supports coordinator working with waivers since 2006.
 Margo belongs to a disabilities ministry that provides resources and workshops for people with physical disabilities.
 In her free time, Margo enjoys spending time with her husband and children.

 Her favorite thing about working at CILCP?
 Meeting new people and helping to complete goals.

 Lou DiehlLiving Well SpecialistClick here for bio...

 Lou began working at CILCP in 2019 as a Living Well Specialist.
 As an Independent Living Specialist, Lou provides the five core services including pre-employment training services to youth with disabilities, assisting in service coordination of persons with disabilities transitioning from nursing facilities and institutions into the community and providing advocacy training to eliminate barriers which exist in the community and prevent persons with disabilities from participating in life activities.